-An Analysis: Scholars Landing helps save Atlanta’s $30 million Choice grantIntegral's Vicki Lundy Wilbon expressed doubts that this day would ever come as AHA's Brandon Riddick-Seals and Denise Cleveland Leggett listen (Photo by Maria Saporta)
+An Analysis: Scholars Landing helps save Atlanta’s $30 million Choice grantIntegral's Vicki Lundy Wilbon in November 2018 saying she questioned whether Scholar's Landing would ever move forward as Brandon Riddick-Seals, then-AHA CEO, and Denise Cleveland-Leggett listened (Photo by Maria Saporta)

 By Maria Saporta